-Calendar Year: Berkeley College's graduate calendar is organized on the semester system.
+Calendar Year: Berkeley College's graduate calendar is organized based on the semester system.
 The fall semester begins in September, followed by the winter semester in January, and the spring semester in April.
 Online MBA graduate courses are offered in a concentrated, seven-week format with courses beginning in week one and week nine of each semester.
-Online MSN graduate courses are offered over a 15-week semester.
+Online and in-person MSN graduate courses are offered over a 15-week semester.